Thank you for reading our post, please rate this article at the end.

 Air conditioners require a lot of energy to run continually and quite a bit more to get started.
 The average air conditioner in an RV needs to be powered by a generator with a capacity of at least 2000 watts to 4000 watts.

-Many factors must be considered when finding the right generator size to work for you.
+Many factors must be considered when determining the right generator size for you.
 However, powering your RV’s AC and other appliances is possible using as little as a 2200-watt generator.

 For those unfamiliar with the various types of RV generators, a Honda EU2200i is a 2200-watt capacity generator.
-Honda highlights the generator’s capacity in the model name, so be on the lookout for your next generator purchase.
+Honda highlights the generator’s capacity in the model name, so keep an eye out for it when making your next generator purchase.

-A generator has an allotted energy capacity that it can make.
-Every time an appliance is run on it, some of that energy is allocated to power that appliance.
+A generator has an allotted energy capacity that it can produce.
+Every time an appliance is used, some of that energy is allocated to power it.

-If multiple appliances are run, more portions of that energy will be removed.
-If you run more appliances than the generator can handle, it will automatically shut off.
+If multiple appliances are run, more of that energy will be removed.
+If you run more appliances than the generator can handle, it will shut off automatically.

 Another thing to note is that all generators, including RV generators, have two-watt ratings.
 They also have startup and running energy ratings.

-The startup energy rating highlights the maximum energy you can get from your generator to run your appliances.
+The startup energy rating indicates the maximum energy your generator can produce to run your appliances.
 This is what runs when you start the generator.
 The additional energy capacity would be cut off once the generator runs.

 How many watts does an RV air conditioner use?